IRMBed/IRMBed/README.md

 ### IRMBed: the test bed for IRM methods on deep models
-HI, this is the project of ICML2021 workshop UDL paper: Yong Lin, Qing Lian and Tong Zhang.
-An Empirical Study of Invariant Risk Minimization on Deep Models.
+HI, this is the project of ICML2021 workshop UDL paper: Yong Lin, Qing Lian and Tong Zhang. [`An Empirical Study of Invariant Risk Minimization on Deep Models.`](http://www.gatsby.ucl.ac.uk/~balaji/udl2021/accepted-papers/UDL2021-paper-044.pdf)

 We aim to study IRM methods on deep models.
 Now, Resnet18 amd Resnet50 are supported.

 We offer the implementation of IRMv1[1], InvRat[2], REx[3], RVP[4], IRMGame[5].
 ### Requirements
+The program runs with the following packages.
 ```
 pandas==1.1.5
 pytorch-transformers==1.2.0